 As soon as my clients have paid a retainer, I am their attorney and I field collection agency calls for them.
 I also provide my clients with an instructional video to help in completing all the necessary paperwork, and if necessary, I also help my clients complete the paperwork by answering questions by phone, by email or in person.
 Unlike with some bankruptcy attorneys, I do NOT charge extra fees to answer my clients’ questions throughout the process.

 8. How long does a Chapter 7 Bankruptcy take?

 From the date of filing, a Chapter 7 Bankruptcy, with no objections or issues, takes about 3 and a half to 4 months.

 From the date of filing, a Chapter 13 may take 36 to 60 months (3 to 5 years).

 9. Will I be required to go to court?

-Yes, you will be required to attend an informal hearing, known as the 341 First Meeting of Creditors, which takes place in front of a trustee assigned to your case.
+Normally, but due to COVID-19, hearings are currently being held by telephone.
+You will be required to attend an informal hearing (now by phone), known as the 341 First Meeting of Creditors, which takes place in front of a trustee assigned to your case.
 The average Chapter 7 Bankruptcy hearing takes about 5 minutes (the average Chapter 13 takes about 12 minutes) , and it is usually a simple process of verifying the information you provided in your schedules.
 It is nothing to be nervous about, and I sit next to my clients during the hearing providing any help or guidance they might need.
 The Chapter 7 341 hearings take place in room 333 of the US Post Office and Federal Court Building located at 615 E. Houston Street, San Antonio, Texas 78205.
-The Chapter 13 341 hearings take place at the Chapter 13 Trustee's office, currently located at 10500 Heritage Blvd, Suite 201, San Antonio, TX 78216.

 10. Will I lose any property when I file bankruptcy?